DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 <hr>

 ## Passive Website / Host Information
-Information about hosts may include a variety of details, including administrative data (ex: name, assigned IP, functionality, etc.) as well as specifics regarding its configuration (ex: operating system, language, etc.)
+Passively search for information on websites/hosts may including administrative data (ex: name, assigned IP, functionality, etc.) as well as specifics regarding its configuration (ex: operating system, language, etc)

 ### Passive Target Validation
 Target validation is the process of verifying that a scanned asset is actually "up/active", even though a specific tool may say its available or isn't really available.
 This should be a more hands-on, manual approach, but some of these tools are good at validating this;